Tutorial 4: Selection and highlighting

 Selection results are always based around keys.
 When performing a selection, Visualize will return a HPS::SelectionResults object which contains the keys of any objects that were found by the operator.
 After obtaining the key, you can then use it to do any additional processing.
 Obtain the key to the selected item or items in the following way:

-If you want to perform a selection programmatically, without the use of an operator, please see section 6.3 of the Programming Guide for a detailed explanation.
+If you want to perform a selection programmatically, without the use of an operator, please see the selection section of the Programming Guide for a detailed explanation.

 These examples have all dealt with selection and highlighting as part of a single procedure in response to a selection event.
 Note that you can also select an object without highlighting it by using alternate version of the operators.
 For example, instead of using HPS::HighlightOperator or HPS::HighlightAreaOperator, you would simply use HPS::SelectOperator or HPS::SelectAreaOperator.